PKU-YuanGroup/ImgEdit/Benchmark/UGE/UGE_bench_readme.md

 ### Output
-A floating point number representing the average of all the scores:
+A floating point number representing the average of all the scores, for example:

 ```
 2.667